 The liquid section (lower half) of the separator is designed with sufficient retention time to allow entrained gas to bubble out of the liquid.
 The liquid section does not split the oil and water into two separate streams.
 Liquid level in the production separator is automatically controlled by a level control valve.
-Oil and water from the production separators flows to the surge tanks and is pumped to the La Conchita facility.
+Oil and water from the production separators flows to the surge tanks.

-- 2.1.3 Waste Water Treatment: There are no wastewater treatment facilities on Platform Hogan.
-All produced fluids are shipped to the La Conchita facility for further processing. - 2.1.4 Well Testing and Maintenance: In order to measure the oil, gas, and water flow rates from individual wells, the fluids from a well can be directed to the test separator (L49904) by closing the well flow line valve to the production header and opening the well flow line valve to the test header.
-The test separator is a horizontal separator, three feet in diameter by eight feet long, seam-to-seam.
+2.1.3 Waste Water Treatment: There are no wastewater treatment facilities on Platform Hogan.
+Produced fluids are no longer shipped to the La Conchita facility for processing.

+2.1.4 Well Testing and Maintenance: The test separator is a horizontal separator, three feet in diameter by eight feet long, seam-to-seam.
 Its capacity is smaller than the production separators because only one well is tested at a time.
 It also has a mist extractor to promote removal of liquid droplets from the gas stream.
 The test separator has its own backpressure control valve to operate at a higher pressure than the production separators.
-Gas from the separator is measured by an orifice meter in the outlet line, and is commingled with the gas from the production separator and to the gas-to-shore pipeline.
+Gas from the separator is measured by an orifice meter in the outlet line, and is commingled with the gas from the production separator.